We have a range of items that are popular that you may be interested in

-Guess what each object was used for, then click on the arrow at the bottom of the image to see the answer.
+Guess what each object was used for, then click on the letter i at the bottom of the image to see the answer.

 This ceramic artefact was first excavated in pieces in 1979 at the site of the former General Post Office at Newgate Street.
 When the pieces were reconstructed they formed a large oval vessel, made from 13th century London-type pottery.
 Although missing a few bits, you can easily see the two pinched pouring lips at both short ends.
 There's also a break in the middle section, where a handle would have been.
 The inside is covered with lead glaze and you can just about make out the dark patch of soot opposite the handle side.
 This is a clue as to what this object is - a drip tray for collecting the juices beneath a spit-roast!
 It worked just like health grills today, channeling away the fat and liquid from turning meat to keep the fireplace clean.